-Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
-That’s where Sylvan’s study skills program in the Minot, Bismarck and Dickinson region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
+Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
+Fortunately, our study skills program in the Minot, Bismarck and Dickinson region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
 Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
 These skills can make a lasting impact in the classroom, in college and in future careers.
-Discover for yourself how our friendly tutors in the Minot, Bismarck and Dickinson region can help your child accomplish goals and realize his or her potential.
+Get in touch with us today to learn more about how our tutoring experts in the Minot, Bismarck and Dickinson region can help your child fulfill goals and tackle any workload.

 We Can Help With All Kinds of Study Skills, Including:

 There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
 That’s why our study skills tutors in the Minot, Bismarck and Dickinson region focus on the larger picture.
 We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 Our study skills program will teach your child effective studying strategies including:

 - Efficient and effective time and workload management.

 - Strategic and academic planning for successfully setting and achieving short-term and long-term goals and projects.